motinekrich/project-portfolio/README.md

 **Business & Research Analyst @ Wizely (_March 2024 - _july 2024)**
 - researched and summarized competitor and market leader’s trends using tools like Crunchbase,SimilarWeb, pitchbook and excel, aiding strategic planning and market positioning.
 - Tracked revenue, expenses, and client performance for two key B2B clients using advanced Excel functions (e.g., VLOOKUP, PivotTables, INDEX-MATCH).
-- Designed interactive dashboards in Tableau and Excel, and presentations using PowerPoint, providing clear and actionable insights to stakeholders, reducing reporting time by 20%.
+- Designed interactive dashboards in Tableau and Excel, and presentations using PowerPoint, providing clear and actionable insights to stakeholders, reducing reporting time by 30%.

 <a href="Resume - Moti Nekrich.pdf" download>Download Full Resume</a>

+## economics report

+<a href="סימולציית השפעת מיזוג.pdf" download>Download Full Resume</a>

 ## Excel Projects
 ### Amazon dashboard